vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 ---
-title: "Validate Reliability of Research"
+title: "Validate Reliability of a Research Paper"
 description: "Safe time with diligence using Doomberg's 5 questions, TRAAP Test, CRAAP Test, and RADAR."
 categories: ml
 date: 2023-08-19